 The Cheltenham Festival sees four days of top-class racing take place, culminating in the Gold Cup but with plenty of other excellent races before then to keep the punters interested.
 In terms of sheer entertainment value alone you’d have to say that the Festival takes the biscuit.
 The Champion Hurdle, Queen Mother Champion Chase, Coral Cup and Stayers’ Hurdle would all sit near the top of any list looking at the best jump races to take place during the year, so that alone means that it asks serious questions of the Grand National in the chase to find out which meeting is bigger.

 Racing Enthusiasts Probably Prefer Cheltenham

 When it comes to the Cheltenham Festival, on the other hand, you get to watch four days of racing that give racegoers a chance to watch top-class race after top-class race.
-There are fourteen Grade 1 races run during the meeting, as well as two Grade 2 offerings and six Grade 3 races, making it a thrilling week of racing.
+There are fourteen Grade 1 races run during the meeting, as well as three Grade 2 offerings and seven Premier Handicap races, making it a thrilling week of racing.
 Does the Grading of the main races make a big difference in terms of how ‘big’ the race should be considered to be?
 The honest answer is that it shouldn’t, and yet racing snobs do think about such things.